 The Low Pay Commission (LPC) is the independent body that advises the Government on the level of the minimum wage.
 We have been asked to recommend in October this year the National Minimum Wage (NMW) and National Living Wage (NLW) rates to apply from April 2021.
-All interested parties are invited to submit evidence to our consultation by Thursday 4 June 2020.
+All interested parties are invited to submit evidence to our consultation.

 From 1 April 2020, the NLW will increase to £8.72, reaching the target of 60 per cent of median earnings set by the Government in 2015.
 The Government have now asked the LPC to increase the NLW towards a new target of two-thirds of median earnings by 2024.
 Alongside this, the age threshold for the NLW will be reduced from its current level of 25, to 23 in 2021 and then to 21 by 2024.